What’s in the Camera Bag? Antarctica

 What I love about these lenses is that they can produce amazing landscape photos, but in cases when you have close-up wildlife AND interesting scenery, you can get some truly amazing shots.

 Not that a macro wouldn’t be fun, but I typically reserve these for biodiverse tropical jungles with amazing small plants, flowers, and insects.
-And a 50mm f/1.4 is always great, but I often reserve this more where the cultural and travel photography is extraordinary.
+And a 50mm f/1.4 is always great, but I often reserve this for places where the cultural photography opportunities are especially compelling.

 As with most photo expeditions, be sure to bring extra batteries and extra memory.
 You are VERY far removed from civilization, so there’s no swinging by the corner store to pick up extra batteries.